Safety

 engulf

-To be submerged by a substance, such as water, grain, or earth.
+To submerge by a substance, such as water, grain, or earth.
 A substance that engulfs completely flows over and covers a person.

 entry and exit hazards

-A type of confined space hazard that exists when insufficient preparations have been made to assure that employees can exit a space quickly.
-Entry and exit hazards are one of three types of general confined space hazards.
+A type of confined space hazard that exists when insufficient preparations have been made to ensure that employees can exit a confined space quickly.
+Entry and exit hazards are a type of general hazard.

 entry permit

-A document that ensures all necessary pre-entry preparations have been carried out and a permit space is safe to enter.
-Employers must fill out the entry permit before permit spaces can be entered.
+A document that ensures all necessary pre-entry preparations have been carried out and that a permit space is safe to enter.
+Employers must fill out the entry permit before anyone goes into permit-required confined spaces.

 entry supervisor

-Primary person responsible for verifying that the confined space is as safe as possible to enter.
-The role of the entry supervisor is usually filled by the employer, foreman, or crew chief.
+The primary person responsible for verifying that a confined space is as safe as possible to enter.
+The role of the entry supervisor is usually filled by the employer, foreperson, or crew chief.

 first aid

-Treating someone who is injured or who has suddenly become ill.
+A treatment given to someone who is injured or who has suddenly become ill before full medical attention can be given.
 Permit space training must cover first aid.

 flammable hazards